Pilner/pilner-dotfiles/README.md

 ## How to use

 *Note: Make sure you have [NVIM](https://github.com/neovim/neovim/wiki/Installing-Neovim) installed.
 To check, run `nvim` in your terminal*
+*Note: Make sure you also have [vim-plug](https://github.com/junegunn/vim-plug) installed.
 *Note: This is based on a Linux Ubuntu System*

 1. Clone this repository into a local directory